 The salmon management program conducted by ADFG is a responsive and adaptive program that monitors salmon abundance during the fishing season and makes continual adjustments in fishing effort and area based on observed escapements, commercial fishery performance (e.g., catch per unit of effort), test fishing, demographics, historical run timing curves and other data.
-The structure of ADFG, with management authority instilled at the area office level, allows it to monitor, control and enforce compliance with fishery regulations and eEOs.
-Alaska Wildlife Troopers (AWT) are primarily responsible for enforcement of Alaska's fish and wildlife-related statutes and regulations.33 ADFG Area Management Biologists are on the scene to actually watch the prosecution of the fishery in their area through aerial surveys and on-the-ground observations.
-They, as well as regional staff biologists, are deputized law enforcement officers trained to assist AWT with law enforcement activities34.
-ADFG has instituted an ongoing training and refresher classes to keep deputized staff up-to-date on enforcement techniques.
-Citizens can also report fish and wildlife violations in Alaska through AWT's Safeguard organization.35
+The structure of ADFG, with management authority instilled at the area office level, allows it to monitor, control and enforce compliance with fishery regulations and statutes.
+Alaska Wildlife Troopers (AWT) are primarily responsible for enforcement of Alaska's fish and wildlife-related statutes and regulations.77 ADFG Area Management Biologists are on site to monitor prosecution of the commercial salmon fishery in their area through aerial surveys and on-the-ground observations.
+They, as well as regional staff biologists, are deputized law enforcement officers trained to assist AWT with law enforcement activities78.
+ADFG has instituted ongoing training and refresher classes to keep deputized staff up-to-date on enforcement techniques.
+Citizens can also report fish and wildlife violations in Alaska through AWT's Safeguard organization.79